Jaisuntbiji/Rule-Engine-with-AST/README.md

 cd Rule-Engine-with-AST
 ```

-Step 2: Select the interpreter as python 3.10.0(64-bit)in VScode/other Code editor, In Vscode download the python package.
+Step 2: Select the interpreter as python 3.10.0(64-bit)in VScode/other Code editor(when using vscode install python in Extension).

 Step 3: Open xampp and start mysql and Apache by clicking the start button.
 To see the table in the database , click the admin button.